Classics-Craftworks/Better-Unpackables/README.md

 ## Overview

-Better Unpackables, available as a data pack, a Fabric/Quilt mod and a Forge/NeoForge mod, enhances the vanilla Minecraft experience with new recipes such as:
+Better Unpackables, available as a data pack and a Fabric, Quilt, Forge & NeoForge mod, enhances the vanilla Minecraft experience with new recipes such as:

 * Amethyst Block -> Amethyst Shards
 * Wool -> String